 If you are struggling to get by while studying the first place to turn is AUSA Welfare.
 We can help you out with advocacy help, or with a monetary grant to cover urgent and unexpected problems.
-However, we are not the only people who can help.
-It can be hard to find help lurking in the fine print on organisations’ websites, so here’s a quick guide courtesy of our advocates.

 The University of Auckland